ibm-cloud-docs/codeengine/connectivity-outbound.md

 ## Private Service Connections
 {: #private-service-connections}

-Connecting to private endpoints of a set of common IBM Cloud platform services is enabled as part the allowed outbound destinations of all {{site.data.keyword.codeengineshort}} projects.
+Connecting to private endpoints of a set of common IBM Cloud platform services is enabled as part of the allowed outbound destinations of all {{site.data.keyword.codeengineshort}} projects.
 The set of enabled platform services varies by region as detailed in the following table.

 | Platform service | Private endpoint available in regions |
 | --- | --- |